ezsystems/commerce-documentation/docs/developer_manual/catalog/catalog_cookbook/how_to_set_up_variants_from_external_source.md

-#  How to setup variants from external source
+# How to set up variants from external source

 ## Goal